 The University is located 60 miles northeast of Indianapolis and 50 miles south of Fort Wayne.
 The proximity to metropolitan areas provides numerous benefits, including access to specialized healthcare and cultural and entertainment opportunities including music, theater, art, professional athletics and commerce.

 Interested candidates should send an application letter, curriculum vita, and complete the application found at http://www2.taylor.edu/provost/facultyapplication.doc.
 Materials should be addressed to: Dr. Rhoda C. Sommers, Dean, School of Social Sciences, Education & Business and sent to email@example.com.
 All materials will remain confidential.
 Women and members of minority groups are encouraged to apply.
-Review of applications will begin October 15, 2017 and continue until the position is filled.
+Review of applications will begin immediately and continue until the position is filled.
 Taylor University complies with federal and state guidelines for nondiscrimination in employment.